 Modern Debtors’ Prison

-2021 update: There’s a student loan bankruptcy bill active in the Senate which would provide student loan forgiveness, and meaningful student loan reform.
+2022 update: The Biden administration recently announced a process to ease up student loan forgiveness in bankruptcy.
+There’s a student loan bankruptcy bill active in the Senate which would provide student loan forgiveness, and meaningful student loan reform.

 A long time ago, in the days of Charles Dickens and chimney sweeps, people were incarcerated until they satisfied their debts.
 These debtors’ prisons resulted in a Catch-22.
 You can’t get out of jail until you paid your debts.
 And you can’t pay your debts until you get out of jail.
 There’s now a new modern debtors’ prison.